Setting Up Email for Android Phones

 Manual Email Setup

-If the Email app can't find your email settings, then you will need to enter them manually.
+If the Email app can't find your email settings, you will need to enter them manually.
 Below we'll explain what information needs to be filled out, and in the video below, we'll show you where to find those settings in your cPanel.

 Once you've located your email server info, see below.